webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 server directly to a push service allows the push service to better distinguish between legitimate and bogus requests.

-Additionally, this design also relies on endpoint secrecy as any application server in possession of the endpoint is able to send messages, albeit without payloads.
-In situations where usage of a subscription can be limited to a single application server, the ability to associate a subscription with the application server could reduce the impact of a data leak.
+Additionally, the design of RFC 8030 relies considerably on the secrecy of push subscription URIs.
+Any application server in possession of this URI is able to send messages to the user agent.
+If usage of a subscription could be limited to a single application server, this would reduce the impact of the push subscription URI being learned by an unauthorized party.

 ## Voluntary Identification